Krakengr/Bludit/swiss-army-knife/README.md

 ## Swiss Army Knife
-Swiss Army Knife for Bludit is a tool which allows you to perform some useful operations on your Bludit site, like compress images, xopy external images, exclude categories from Blog and more...
+Swiss Army Knife for Bludit is a tool which allows you to perform some useful operations on your Bludit site, like compress images, copy external images, exclude categories from homepage and more...

 ### Tools
 Copy External Images<br />